Philippians Part One: Dive

-As you read Philippians you get a strong understanding of Paul’s intention for the letter, his heart and passion come through loud and clear.
-Firstly, let me tell you specifically where Paul is while writing Philippians, Paul is under house arrest in Rome.
-Read Acts 28, we find Paul in Rome, he is in high spirits that he will be released but you can see in Philippians 1:20 and 2:17, that he understands that he is waiting to see if he will be executed.
+As you read Philippians, you’ll get a strong understanding of Paul’s intention for the letter, his heart and passion come through loud and clear.
+Firstly, let me tell you specifically where Paul is while writing Philippians; Paul is under house arrest in Rome.
+Read Acts 28 – we find Paul in Rome, he is in high spirits that he will be released but you can see in Philippians 1:20 and 2:17 that he understands that he is waiting to see if he will be executed.
 I read in a commentary this amazing quote about Paul:

 Dear Church back home,

 I hope you are enjoying the comfort of your houses and beds while I suffer in prison.
-So I wanted to write and say “Get me out of here!”
+So I wanted to write and say ‘Get me out of here!’
 I’m once again being persecuted and I'm sick of being here.
 Seriously, when I signed up to follow Jesus I had no idea it would mean that I would be beaten, shipwrecked, hated, persecuted and imprisoned.
-Now I guess this is partially my doing, I did pray to visit Rome but seriously Lord, when I prayed for you to make a way for me to come to Rome, I didn’t think it would be in chains as a prisoner.
-Anyway, Church hope you are enjoying your family and freedom while I am once again in chains for Christ!
-I have seen your Insta photos, your parties, family holidays, shopping trips while I am suffering for Jesus!
+Now, I guess this is partially my doing, I did pray to visit Rome but seriously, when I prayed for the Lord to make a way for me to come to Rome, I didn’t think it would be in chains as a prisoner.
+Anyway, church, I hope you are enjoying your family and freedom while I am once again in chains for Christ!
+I have seen your Instagram photos, your parties, family holidays, shopping trips while I am suffering for Jesus!
 Pray for me that I get out of here soon!

-How does Paul do this, how does Paul rejoice while he is in prison?
+How does Paul do this?
+How does he rejoice while he is in prison?
 How does he keep his spirit up and encouraged while facing some of the worst circumstances?
-The key is found in Philippians 4:11;
+The key is found in Philippians 4:11.

-The key words in these verses are “I have learned the secret”.
-In Pauls life, he learnt to be content no matter what he faced.
-See joy is not about your circumstances.
-Nehemiah 8:10 says “the joy of the Lord is my strength.”
+The key words in these verses are ‘I have learned the secret’.
+Paul learnt to be content no matter what he faced.
+You see, joy is not about your circumstances.
+Nehemiah 8:10 says ‘the joy of the Lord is my strength’.
 Our joy comes from an unchanging source – the Lord.
-And He is the same yesterday, today and forever.
-My safety, identity and security are safe in the unchangeable God no matter how my circumstances change and shift around me.
-You have two choices in life, you can be blown about by your circumstances and let them dictate your emotion or your emotions and foundation can be based in God, solid, never changing, always safe and secure that God is in control.
+He is the same yesterday, today and forever.
+My safety, identity and security are safe in the unchangeable God, no matter how my circumstances change and shift around me.
+You have two choices in life: you can be blown about by your circumstances and let them dictate your emotion or your foundation can be based in God; solid, never changing, always safe and secure in the fact that God is in control.

-So, as you read Philippians remember where Paul is and his circumstances and see the joy and freedom and his incredible trust and relationship with Jesus.
-Trash Your Bible guys, you have two weeks in this incredible book so take your time.
+So, as you read Philippians, remember where Paul is and his circumstances and see the joy and freedom and his incredible trust and relationship with Jesus.
+Trash Your Bibles guys, you have two weeks in this incredible book so take your time.
 Let the Holy Spirit give you a fresh revelation of how to be content.
-Ask yourself as you go along – would this be my letter if I wrote from prison?
+Ask yourself as you go along, would this be my letter if I wrote from prison?
 What do I need to change in my life so I can be content in all circumstances?